 December 1, 2009: The Square website goes live on Squareup.com.
 Its first official logo is a blue square inside a blue square, though if one stayed on the homepage long enough, the logo would eventually shift colors in an animated fashion.
 However, the default color was blue.

-December 11, 2009: Satoshi debates design elements in an email and concludes for the new bitcoin logo he picked out: “Maybe it’s just me, but I really like the random blue squares.”
+December 11, 2009: Satoshi debates design elements in an email and concludes for the new bitcoin site layout he picked out: “Maybe it’s just me, but I really like the random blue squares.”

 February 16 – 23, 2010: Jack is part of an official US State Department delegation to Russia.
 Satoshi continues to post online during this time.